-An institution not on SUBSTANTIVE CHANGE RESTRICTION is not required to seek approval to add a method of delivery to a program but is required to provide notification (see Method of Delivery - Notification).
+Institutions that are not on SUBSTANTIVE CHANGE RESTRICTION or are not adding its first method of delivery in a PEP are not required to secure approval to add a method of delivery.
+However, all institutions are subject to method of delivery notification (see Method of Delivery - Notification).

-A specific method of delivery applies when 50% or more

-of a program is delivered by that method.
+A specific method of delivery applies when 50% or more of a program is delivered by that method.
 A program may be delivered 50% or more by more than one method (students may have the option to choose from different methods of delivery for the same program, e.g., predominately face-to-face versus predominately distance education).